C-0B/C-0B/README.md

 ### Hi there i'm Connor👋

- - 🌐 Currently working on a web developement project with [Next.js](https://nextjs.org/).
+ - 🧊 Currently working on the [polycube problem](https://en.wikipedia.org/wiki/Polycube) using C++ and visualising it with OpenGL

 - 🖥️ I have worked a number of languages including `(but not limited to)` Python, Java, C, C++, C#, HTML, CSS, JavaScript, PHP and Haskell each in varying capacities.